Fort Peck Dam re-aired April 1, 2015.

 About the Program

-Construction of the colossal dam at Fort Peck, Montana manifested the promise of America, as the country faced a human crisis of unprecedented proportions.
-75 years after its completion, the structure stands as one of the greatest achievements in the history of the west.
+Construction of the colossal dam at Fort Peck, Montana, manifested the promise of America, as the country faced a human crisis of unprecedented proportions.
+More than 75 years after its completion, the structure stands as one of the greatest achievements in the history of the west.

 Winding through America’s heartland, the Missouri river was wildly unpredictable, and characterized by extremes.
 Spring floods brought destruction to much of the great plains.
 Periods of severe drought caused enormous suffering and economic loss.
 Navigation on the waterway was nearly impossible.

-In the midst of the great depression, Franklin Delano Roosevelt set the stage to tame the mighty Missouri, and build what was at the time the world’s largest dam.
+In the midst of the great depression, President Franklin D. Roosevelt set the stage to tame the mighty Missouri and build what was at the time the world’s largest dam.

 The prospect for a regular paycheck overrode any second thoughts about the fierce winters and intensely hot summers that prevail in Montana’s badlands, and thousands flocked to the dusty plains to find work.
 “It put me in mind of 'The Grapes of Wrath,'” Ivy Stebleton said.
 “We had the sewing machine on the front of the car, an old ’29 Dodge.
 And we had the washtubs on the side of it, and we were quite loaded down."